D'Onta Foreman: Tennessee Titans (second stint)

-On November 2, 2021, Foreman was signed to the Titans practice squad as a replacement for the injured Derrick Henry, and was promoted to the active roster four days later.
-During Week 12 against the New England Patriots, Foreman rushed 19 times for 109 yards in the 36–13 road loss.
+On November 2, 2021, Foreman was signed to the Titans practice squad after Derrick Henry was placed on injured reserve with a foot injury.
+Foreman was promoted to the active roster four days later.

+During Week 12 against the Patriots, Foreman had 19 carries for 109 yards in the 36–13 road loss.
 Both Foreman and fellow running back Dontrell Hilliard rushed for over 100 yards in that game, the first time the Titans had two 100-yard rushers in a single game since Chris Johnson and LenDale White in 2008.
-Two weeks later against the Jaguars, he scored his first rushing touchdown since 2017 while also rushing 13 times for 43 yards in the 20–0 shutout victory.
+Two weeks later against the Jaguars, he recorded 13 carries for 47 yards and his first rushing touchdown since 2017 in the 20–0 shutout victory.

 During Week 15 against the Pittsburgh Steelers, Foreman rushed 22 times for 108 yards in the 19–13 road loss.
-Two weeks later against the Miami Dolphins, he rushed 26 times for 132 yards and a touchdown in the 34–3 victory.
+In the next game against the San Francisco 49ers, he had nine carries for 17 yards and a touchdown during the 20–17 victory.
+The following week against the Miami Dolphins, Foreman recorded 26 carries for 132 yards and a touchdown in the 34–3 victory.

+Foreman finished the 2021 season with 133 carries for 566 yards and three touchdowns to go along with nine receptions for 123 yards in nine games and three starts.
 Following Henry's injury in Week 8, Foreman was credited for helping the Titans reach the playoffs and win the AFC South in his absence.
-In the 2021 season, Foreman had 133 carries for 566 rushing yards and three rushing touchdowns to go along with nine receptions for 123 receiving yards in nine games.
+In the Divisional Round against the Bengals, Foreman had four carries for 66 yards during the 19–16 loss.

 Carolina Panthers

 On March 16, 2022, Foreman signed a one-year contract with the Carolina Panthers.

-Because of a mid-season trade involving the Panthers' Christian McCaffrey, Foreman had his largest role in an offense yet, becoming the lead running back in the Panthers' backfield, though he shared time with sophomore back Chuba Hubbard.
-In Week 7, against the Tampa Bay Buccaneers, Foreman had 15 carries for 118 yards in the 21–3 victory.
-In Week 8, against the Falcons, he had 26 carries for 118 rushing yards and three rushing touchdowns in the 37–34 overtime loss.
-In Week 16, against the playoff-hopeful Detroit Lions, Foreman rushed for a career-high 165 yards along with a touchdown in the 37–23 upset win.
-He finished the season rushing for 914 yards and five touchdowns on 203 attempts, all career highs.
+Due to a mid-season trade involving starting running back Christian McCaffrey, Foreman had his largest role in an offense yet, becoming the lead running back in the Panthers' backfield, though he shared time with sophomore back Chuba Hubbard.
+During Week 7 against the Tampa Bay Buccaneers, Foreman had 15 carries for 118 yards and two receptions for 27 yards in the 21–3 victory.
+In the next game against the Falcons, he recorded 26 carries for 118 yards and three touchdowns during the 37–34 overtime road loss.
+During Week 16 against the playoff-hopeful Detroit Lions, Foreman rushed 21 times for a career-high 165 yards and a touchdown in the 37–23 upset victory.

+Foreman finished the season setting career-highs in carries with 203, rushing yards with 914, and rushing touchdowns with five touchdowns while also catching five passes for 26 yards in 17 games and nine starts.